kevinyswong/kevinyswong.github.io/index.md

 like--got to, like, zone out every little thing.
 And I bet they learned very little.
 And now this generation with us, I think we're doing a lot better.
 And I think that we're learning at a much faster pace."
-This comment isn't racist so much as its an innocent observation of a consequence of our education system and a history of suppression, and what he is saying is something we all notice when we come across it, but the current political and social climate casts over us a pall that mutes what we already know as wise silence.
+This comment isn't racist so much as it's an innocent observation of a consequence of our education system and a history of suppression, and what he is saying is something we all notice when we come across it, but the current political and social climate casts over us a pall that mutes what we already know as wise silence.
 </p>

 <p>